phievo/phievo/docs/source/new_interaction.rst

 number\_Methyl
 ~~~~~~~~~~~~~~

-Evaluate the number of possible interaction of type *Methyl* that can be
+Evaluate the number of possible interactions of type *Methyl* that can
-added to the network.
+be added to the network.
 This number is used to verify that the actual
 number of possible mutation found in ``random_Methyl`` is consistant
 with our intuition.